RCHENLAB/rchenlab.github.io/_members/aurian-maleki.md

   email: aurian.maleki@bcm.edu
 ---

-Soo Oh is a research technician in the Chen lab who started as an undergraduate student in June 2021.
-He received his Bachelor of Science in Biosciences from Rice University in December 2022.
-His current research in the Chen lab focuses on: 1) small molecule therapeutics that induce neuronal regeneration in mouse following retinal damage and 2) implementing single-cell spatial technology on the mouse trigeminal ganglion and dorsal root ganglion.
+Aurian Maleki is a research technician in the Chen lab who started as a member of the spatial transcriptomics team in November 2023.
+He received his Bachelor of Arts in Chemistry from Rice University in May 2023.
+His current research in the Chen lab focuses on: 1) transcriptome profiling of lower central nervous system structures and 2) implementing cell segmentation algorithms for spatial image processing and analysis.